nivida/js-data-structures/README.md

-WIP: Just implemented a few datastructures more will come time by time
+WIP: Just implemented a few data-structures more will come time by time.. look at the TODO's

 # js-data-structures
 Some data structures